 Rusi Jaspal | Enhancing Sexual Health, Self-Identity and Wellbeing among Men Who Have Sex With Men | 2018

 "Not all chemsex is problematic.
 Though all chemsex carries the risk of harm, often this harm is minor, and users judge it worth the cost of the positive experiences they have.
 Some people may not experience harm at all.
 But there is a particular set of skills required to manage chemsex with less harm.
 This involves harm reduction, boundaries to protect one’s life from detrimental consequences, an ability to self-care and to care for others, and an appreciation of sober life and sober recreational activities.
 Through learning and using these skills, some gay men can manage chemsex recreationally and in ways that minimise harms."

 Chemsex Position Paper | European Chemsex Forum | 2018

 "The needs of men engaged in chemsex are not best served by suggesting chemsex is universal.
 In fact, suggesting that it is universal runs the risk of giving the impression that it is both inevitable and impossible to escape.
 Most gay men in Britain, even in its gay centres, are not having chemsex."

 Ford Hickson | The Conversation | 21 Jun 2016

-The chemsex narrative continues to unfold and it's particularly worrying that 'G' is being used by some to spike drinks and lubricants with the intent of sexual assault and rape, coupled with increasing instances of burglary and murder.
+The chemsex narrative continues to unfold but it's particularly concerning that 'G' is being used to spike drinks and lubricants with the intent of sexual assault and rape, coupled with increasing instances of burglary and murder.
 Even if you know next to nothing about chemsex the names Reynhard Sinaga, Gerald Matovu and Brandon Dunbar and Stephen Port should be familiar to you.
-If not, go find out.
+If not, go find out!*